 When you speak to an Exams Officer you will need to explain that you are a Candidate with Oxford Open Learning (make this clear, it often helps) and that you are looking for somewhere that will accept you as a “TRANSFER CANDIDATE” for the written exams only.

 Be clear that the host centre does not have anything to do with your exam entry or your NEA/coursework, we deal with all of that.
 The host does not have to pay anything to AQA, they only have to fill in their centre details on the transfer form and offer you a place to sit the written exam.
 You pay them for this directly and this is a separate transaction from your actual exam entry with OOL where you are an Internal Candidate.

 Please be aware that if you are also sitting a non-NEA subject at the same time you will need to make arrangements to book this exam as an External or Private Candidate, hopefully with your host centre but not necessarily with them.
 OOL cannot enter you for non-NEA subjects.

-Jenny Booth, firstname.lastname@example.org or tel.
+Jenny Booth, email@example.com or tel.
 01865 798022, will be happy to speak to any exam officer to explain further if necessary.
-You may give them my details or contact me and ask me to speak to your host centre to explain.
+You may give them my details or ask me to contact your host centre to explain.